ontimize/docs/docs/tutorial_o-web/tutorial_oweb_exercise_18.md

 ---
-title: "Filter elements in a table using a form key"
+title: "Create new account and insert a customer"
 layout: default
-permalink: /tutorial-web/exercise7/
+permalink: /tutorial-web/exercise18/
-nav_order: 7
+nav_order: 18
 # has_children: false
 # has_toc: false
 # nav_exclude: true